 But that doesn’t always have to be the case.

 You can make healthy baked goods at home in your kitchen by using real ingredients.
 Items such as real milk, butter, sucanat and of course, freshly milled flour.
-Now I won’t go as far to say that this cinnamon roll recipe is calorie free but if you know the benefits of grinding flour at home then you will agree with me that homemade cinnamon rolls made with whole grain is definitely a more nutritious way to go.
+Now I won’t go as far to say that this cinnamon roll recipe is calorie free but if you know the benefits of grinding flour at home then you will agree with me that cinnamon rolls made with freshly milled flour is definitely a more nutritious way to go.

 Is Freshly Milled Flour Better for You?